Grasses and Sedges Identification and Sampling

 necessary to properly identify and sample grasses and sedges.
 The workshop

-will focus on identifying common grasses and sedges in both land and field settings.
+will focus on identifying common grasses and sedges in both lab and field settings.
 Plant anatomy, dichotomous key use, and proper sampling techniques will be covered.

 At the end of the workshop, participants will be able to: